Love in the Time of Cholera: References in popular culture

 At the end of Jeanine Cummins' novel American Dirt, the protagonist Lydia re-reads Amor en los tiempos del colera, first in Spanish, then again in English.
 The final two sentences of the novel reference the protagonist's love of the book: "No one can take this from her.
 This book is hers alone."

 In the British sitcom Bad Education, the text is used in the after school book club Rosie Gulliver attends, and Alfie Wickers decides to join them to impress Rosie and attempts to read the book in six hours.
 However, he finds the book boring and gets his class to read one chapter each and bring him their versions of the summary.

 In the episode "Milk" of the first season of the American sitcom How I Met Your Mother, the novel is mentioned as being the favorite of the show's protagonist, Ted Mosby.
-He is also shown reading the book at the Farhamptom train station right before he meets the titular Mother in the finale episode "Last Forever".
+He is also shown reading the book at the Farhampton train station right before he meets the titular Mother in the finale episode "Last Forever".